NadmorskaAlpaka/Database_E-recepty/README.md

-Projekt Bazy Danych E-recepty
+Database Project - E-recepty
 Grzegorz Szerszen 171678
 Politechnika Rzeszowska 2023

-Narzędzia do wykonania bazy danych – MySQL Server oraz MySQL Workbench.
+Tools to create Database – MySQL Server oraz MySQL Workbench.

+How you can recreate project?
+- sql_scripts folder contain file - e_recepty_databse.sql with this file you can recreate whole database.